 Although there are special tax rules between spouses and civil partners who can inherit their partner’s ISA allowance.
 If you die before your 75th birthday your unused pension funds can be paid tax-free to your loved ones either as a lump sum or income.

 Annuities can also be bought on a joint life basis to continue to your surviving partner.
 If you die after age 75, any unused pension fund is taxed at your loved one’s income tax rate.

-Kate Smith is the head of pensions at pensions provider Aegon.
+Kate Smith is the head of public affairs at pensions provider Aegon.
 The views expressed in this article do not necessarily represent those of loveMONEY.

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature